 Characters are almost too black and white in some cases as villains are usually unwaveringly evil, venturing into Saturday morning cartoon territory instead of being truly compelling villains.
 It doesn’t help that some of the dialogue is awkward and the presentation isn’t much better.
 You’ll have moments where you’ll read large texts of dialogue from a character but all you’ll get is the sound of said character making a grunting noise.

 The presentation isn’t only really lacking in voice acting either.
 The art work and music are fine, but 3D itself doesn’t really add much to the experience.
 There are odd graphical lapses that take you out of the experience like how some characters feet either vanish or clip into the ground.
-Combat animations tend to repeat far too frequently to the point that it’ll make you want to turn them off.
+Combat animations tend to repeat far too frequently to the point that I personally ended up turning them off.

 While 3D might not add much to the game; the street pass function of the 3DS is used in some clever ways.
 One such way is how you can pick up other player-created avatars into your game further bolstering your roster.
 Also multiplayer benefits in the most obvious of ways with traditional fights with other players.
 Winning such battles gets you “Renown Points” which you can use to purchase rare items for your squad.